A Modular Approach to Unclonable Cryptography: Introduction

 \paragraph{Overarching goal of our work.} We advocate for a modular approach to designing unclonable cryptography.
-Our goal is to identify a central cryptographic primitive that leads to the simplified design of many unclonable primitives.
-Ideally, we would like to abstract away all the complex details in the instantiation of this central primitive and it should be relatively easy, even to classical cryptographers, to use this primitive to study unclonability in the context of other cryptographic primitives.
-Our hope is that the identification and instantiation of such a central primitive would speed up the progress in the design of unclonable primitives.
-There is merit to exploring the possibility of such a central primitive in unclonable cryptography.
-Similar explorations in other contexts, such as classical cryptography, have been fruitful.
-For instance, the discovery of indistinguishability obfuscation~\cite{BGIRSVY01,GGHRSW13} revolutionized cryptography and led to the resolution of many open problems (for instance:~\cite{SW14,GGHR14,BZ17,BPR15}).
+Our goal is to identify an important unclonable cryptographic primitive that would serve as a useful abstraction leading to the design of other unclonable primitives.
+Ideally, we would like to abstract away all the complex details in the instantiation of this primitive, and it should be relatively easy, even to classical cryptographers, to use this primitive to study unclonability in the context of other cryptographic primitives.
+We believe that the identification and instantiation of such a primitive will speed up the progress in the design of unclonable primitives.
+Indeed, similar explorations in other contexts, such as classical cryptography, have been fruitful.
+For instance, the discovery of indistinguishability obfuscation~\cite{BGIRSVY01,GGHRSW13} (iO) revolutionized cryptography and led to the resolution of many open problems (for instance:~\cite{SW14,GGHR14,BZ17,BPR15}).
+Hence, there is merit to exploring the possibility of such a primitive in unclonable cryptography, as well.
+Thus, we ask the following question: \begin{quote}

-\paragraph{Summary of our results.} Towards implementing a modular approach, we propose a new notion of program obfuscation called \textit{unclonable puncturable obfuscation} ($\UPO$).
-Using $\UPO$, we present the constructions of many primitives in unclonable cryptography.
-En route, we discover new feasibility results related to copy-protection and unclonable encryption.
-We propose two constructions of UPO and base their security on well-studied cryptographic assumptions and novel conjectures.
+\end{quote} We seek the pursuit of identifying unclonable primitives that would have a similar impact on unclonable cryptography as iO did on classical cryptography.